palantir/gradle-guide/guide/lifecycle-of-a-gradle-build.md

 Gradle actually executes the tasks, scheduling them in dependency order.
 For each task:

 * The task's `onlyIf`s, and `enabled` properties are inspected to see if it should run.
-* The input and output properties are only now evaluated.
+* The input and output properties are (only now) evaluated.
-* Gradle decides whether the task is up-to-date (it's run before and none of it's inputs or outputs have changed) or whether it needs executing.
+* Gradle decides whether the task is up-to-date (if it's run before and none of its inputs or outputs have changed) or whether it needs executing.
 * Build cache keys are calculated by hashing the inputs of the task:
-  * If there is a cache hit, the cached outputs are downloaded and used.
+  * If there is a cache hit, the cached outputs are downloaded and written to the output dirs
+  * Otherwise:
     * Any pre-existing output directories or files are deleted.
     * The task actions on the task are run.
     * If appropriate, the task outputs are saved to the build cache.

 ## Build finish